 PVC contains numerous toxic chemicals including lead and DEHP, a type of phthalate used as a plastics softener.
 As if the lead weren’t bad enough, phthalates are considered “gender-bending” chemicals which cause the males of many species to become more female.
 These chemicals disrupt the endocrine systems of wildlife, causing testicular cancer, genital deformations, low sperm counts and infertility in a number of species, including polar bears, deer, whales, otters, and frogs, among others.

 Scientists believe phthalates cause similar harmful effects in humans.
-If your home has flexible vinyl flooring, or those padded playmat floors for kids (often used in day cares and kindergartens, too), there’s a good chance it is made from toxic PVC.
+If your home has flexible vinyl flooring, or those padded playmat floors for kids (often used in day cares and kindergartens, too), there’s a good chance it is made from PVC.
 PVC flooring has also been linked to chronic diseases like allergies, asthma and autism.

 PVC is one of the worst health and environmental offenders.
 Avoid at all costs.